Try Not to Be Negative With Your Driver Attack Angle

 Let me start first with a confession.

-I have played golf for close to 40 years now and have been lucky enough to play off a single-figure handicap since I was a teenager but when it comes to the driver and terms like ‘attack angle’ I am pretty late to the party in terms of understanding its impact.
+I have played golf for close to 40 years now and have been lucky enough to play off a single-figure handicap since I was a teenager.

-Should You Swing Up or Down with Driver?
+Should You Swing Up or Down with Driver? the Distance Cost of Hitting Down

-And that loss of both carry and total distance by hitting down on the ball with your driver is evident in Trackman’s analysis below of the optimal distances of a very wide range of driver swingspeeds, from the slow of below 80mph, all the way up to very fast PGA Tour level clubhead speeds of 110mph and above.
+And this significant distance gap by hitting down on the ball with driver is evident in Trackman’s analysis of a very wide range of driver swing speeds.

 CLUBHEAD SPEED | CARRY DISTANCE (-5º versus +5º attack angle) | TOTAL DISTANCE (-5º versus +5º attack angle) |